Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Coming from North Dakota (West)

-Minnesota's tribal dispensaries operate on sovereign Native American lands and are not subject to the state's 10% cannabis excise tax.
+Minnesota's tribal dispensaries operate on sovereign Native American lands and are not subject to the state's 15% cannabis excise tax or 6.875% sales tax.
 This makes them significantly cheaper than state-licensed dispensaries for the same products.

 → Compare Tribal vs State-Licensed Dispensaries